Don A. Allen Sr.

 1947-1956: Member, Los Angeles City Council

-- DECLINED TO ASSUME OFFICE: Following his reelection to the State Assembly in the June 1956 Special Election, Allen declined to assume the office (and remained a member of the Los Angeles City Council) until after the November election.
-The legislature did not meet for the rest of 1958, meaning that there were eight months between when Allen was elected and when he assumed office at the start of the following session.
+• DECLINED TO ASSUME OFFICE: Following his reelection to the State Assembly in the June 1956 Special Election, Allen declined to assume the office (and remained a member of the Los Angeles City Council) until Septmeber 13th (100 days after the Special Election).
+By that time, the Legislature had adjourned and did not meet for the rest of the year.

 Source: California Blue Book (1946), (1961)